 From targeted ad campaigns to intelligent chatbots Ai in marketing has numerous benefits.

-Here are just some of the ways that artificial intelligence marketing is making a real impact on the world.
+Here are just some of the ways that artificial intelligence in marketing is making a real impact on the world.

 Artificial Intelligence And Its Application In Programmatic Advertising